ryanlundqvist/crosslingual-llm-alignment/README.md

 # XEthicsBench (crosslingual-llm-alignment)

-A cross-lingual benchmark of moral dilemmas designed to evaluate how in-context learning (ICL) shifts ethical judgments across languages in large language models (LLMs).
+Note: This was part of when I started getting interested in safety!
+For upskilling, I worked with a peer to create the following benchmark: A cross-lingual benchmark of moral dilemmas designed to evaluate how in-context learning (ICL) shifts ethical judgments across languages in large language models (LLMs).

 ---